Toma (TV series)

-Toma is an American crime drama television series that ran on ABC from March 21, 1973 to May 10, 1974.
-The series stars Tony Musante as a real-life detective Dave Toma, who was a master of disguise and undercover work.
-Susan Strasberg and Simon Oakland also star in supporting roles as his wife and his boss, respectively.
+Toma is an American crime drama television series that ran on ABC from March 21, 1973, to May 10, 1974.
+The series stars Tony Musante as the real-life detective Dave Toma, who was a master of disguise and undercover work.
+Susan Strasberg and Simon Oakland play his wife and his boss respectively.

 Overview

-The series stars Tony Musante and Susan Strasberg and was based on the real-life story and published biography of Newark, New Jersey, police detective David Toma.
+The series stars Tony Musante and Susan Strasberg and was based on the real-life story and published biography of Newark, New Jersey police detective David Toma.
 Toma had compiled an amazing arrest record during his years on the force, particularly in arresting drug dealers.
 His boss, Inspector Spooner, was played by Simon Oakland.
 The actual David Toma played bit parts in the series.

 The show ended production after one season, as Musante had only agreed to film one full season, citing a desire not to get trapped into only playing one character over a long period of time.
 The network and producers had initially assumed this to be a negotiating ploy, but it was not.
 Musante held firm and did not return for a second season.